You are here

 Hepatitis C is not spread by casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drinks.
 It is also not spread by insect bites or swimming in a treated pool when you have cuts, scrapes or are menstruating.

-Currently there is no data to suggest that hepatitis C is passed in human breast milk.
-Breastfeeding is encouraged, except when the nipples are cracked or bleeding.
+Currently there is no data to suggest that hepatitis C is passed in human breast/ chest milk.
+Breast-feeding/ chest-feeding is encouraged, except when the nipples are cracked or bleeding.

 The first six months after exposure to hepatitis C is called the acute stage.
 Many people will have no or very few symptoms during the acute phase, but over time may notice: